 Also, in deciding whether the debt load is too high or too low, investors will also consider other factors.
 They may, for instance, compare the firm's debt/equity ratios to industry standards.
 Note that industry norms or standards vary greatly between industries.

 - Companies in capital-intensive industries such as automobile manufacturing, for instance, often finance capital assets through debt.
-And this results in a "Debt to equity ratio" higher than 1.0.
+This practice results in a Debt-to-Equity ratio" higher than 1.0.

-- Companies in the technology sector, by contrast, typically have ratios on the order of 0.20 - 0.40.
+- Companies in the technology sector, by contrast, typically raise funds by issuing stock.
+This approach results in Deb-to-Equity ratios on the order of 0.20 - 0.40.

 Finally, investor analysts will also evaluate factors such as these carefully: